***Giveaway Has Ended***

 Now for what we are really good at… giving you lots of ideas and easy ways to keep the love going strong while you’re apart….

-…and they are a great way to continually keep your spouse feeling the love.
+Care packages are a great way to continually keep your spouse feeling the love.
 The list is endless of ideas on what to send your spouse as well… AND here are a few from some of the divas…

 Create a “Hang in there” or “I’m going bananas missin’ you!” care package packed with lots of great banana snacks and a monkey to keep your lovey company.